GA1/Sudoku/README.md

 # Sudoku

 tools, frameworks, libraries used:
-- spring boot, lightweight framework perfect for task like this
+- spring boot, lightweight framework perfect for a task like this
-- junit - indispensable for java unittests
+- junit - indispensable for java unit tests
 - gson - for parsing JSON
-- Mockito - for tests
+- Mockito
 - Apache Http Client - used for integration tests
 - mvn 3.2.5
 - java 1.8